Online Feedback Optimization for Monotone Systems without Timescale Separation: Research directions

-We explain how to obtain \Cref{lem:SGT} from \cite[Th.~2]{EncisoSontag_Global2006}.
+We explain how to obtain Lemma~\ref{lem:SGT} from \cite[Th.~2]{EncisoSontag_Global2006}.
 First, we note that \cite{EncisoSontag_Global2006} identifies the dynamical system with its behavior, i.e., the function $x(t,x_0,u)$; while we consider the special case that the behavior is generated by the (nonsmooth) differential equation \eqref{eq:introsystem}; this results in a different notation, but no technical complication.
 We should only prove that the conditions in our Lemma~\ref{lem:SGT} ensure the assumptions H1, H2, H3, H4 in \cite[Th.~2]{EncisoSontag_Global2006}.
-H1 is satisfied because we restrict $\K_U$, $\K_X$, $\K_U$ to be orthants.
+H1 is satisfied because we restrict $\K_U$, $\K_X$, $\K_Y$ to be orthants.
 H2 and H3 are guaranteed by 1), as discussed in \cite[p.~553]{EncisoSontag_Global2006}.
-H4 is satisfied by conditions 2) and 3), and because the continuous functions $k_x$ and $g$ must necessarily map bounded sets to bounded sets.
+H4 is satisfied by conditions 1), 2) and 3).
+In particular, note that 1) and 3) imply that the continuous functions $k_x$ and $g$ must necessarily map bounded sets to bounded sets (as a consequence, $k_x$ is also completely continuous).
 In fact, $k_x$ and $g$ are defined over the closed sets $U$ and $X$: if $A\subseteq U$ is a bounded set, then $\operatorname{cl}(A) \subseteq U$ is compact, thus $k_x(A) \subseteq k_x(\operatorname{cl}(A))$ is bounded, since continuous functions map compact sets to compact sets; the same for $g$.